bharkavi26/fall-detection-alertsystem/README.md

  Libraries Used: OpenCV, NumPy, TensorFlow
 3.SMS Alert Integration with Twilio
 To enhance safety, the system monitors the duration of the fall condition.
-If the same "Fall" prediction persists continuously for more than 30 seconds, it sends an SMS alert [Figure 6] using the Twilio API to a pre-verified contact number.
+If the same "Fall" prediction persists continuously for more than 30 seconds, it sends an SMS alert using the Twilio API to a pre-verified contact number.
  Condition Monitoring: Timer starts when fall is detected  Alert Trigger: If fall persists >30 seconds